Description And Comments

 Doctor Doom's Fearfall Wait Times

-This chart shows you roughly how long you'll wait for Doctor Doom's Fearfall when you visit on a day with a given Islands of Adventure Crowd Level.
-The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
+This chart shows you roughly how long you'll wait for Doctor Doom's Fearfall when you visit on a day with a given Universal's Islands of Adventure Crowd Level.
+The blue bars represent the average "peak" wait time (that is, how long the line will be at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Doctor Doom's Fearfall Wait Times.

 Special Comments